awaisnaz/carconnect/README.md

 FUTURE WORKS
+Make stable v1.16, upload it to heroku, then transfer its ownership.
 Move API keys to backend.
 Implement config.js
 Implement GunDB.
 Replace Firebase.
-Implement 30 minutes monitoring to check server uptime.
 Install on AWS/GCP/Azure.
 Heroku is costly.
 3 costs: storage, processing, bandwidth.
 /dashboard: sorted tables
 /dashboard: API3 call is not working for new registration number.
+Key is not live.
 /dashboard: Comments functionality.